Transgression of European Border Regions

 Speakers

 Mark Eker is a (regional designer at the Province of Noord-Holland, with a strong focus on cross-border regions in Europe.
-He is co-author of Grensland, a publication that explores the spatial, political, and cultural dynamics of European border areas.
+He is co-author of Borderland, a publication that explores the spatial, political, and cultural dynamics of European border areas.
 Through his work, Mark advocates for rethinking borders as spaces of connection rather than division.
 His practice combines design, research, and policy to highlight the untapped potential of these often-overlooked regions.

 Program